Leading a training project can be scary. But, I’ve got 10 tips to lead a training project kick off like a boss that can make it less daunting.

 - Define the course outcomes and learning objectives

-- Determine what will be included in the training
+- Determine what to include in the training

 - Decide whether the course will be digital or live